dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-oral-consequentialism.md

 Knowledge is power and knowledge of evil represents power over evil.
 Knowledge of the workings of karma & justice represents power over the workings of karma & justice.
 But all of this knowledge can itself be a stain on our fabric.
-It is a burden that we must transcend.
+It is a burden that We must transcend.

 <a name="we-are-going-to-stand-up-for-each-other" />